lipemorais/building-your-first-api-with-django-and-django-rest-framework/docs/index.md

     return HttpResponse("My first API!")
 ```

-So no you can use the command `task r` to start our django server, so you can access http://127.0.0.1:8000/ to see it.
+So no you can use the command `task r` to start our django server, so you can access [http://127.0.0.1:8000/](http://127.0.0.1:8000/) to see it.
 ![my_first_api.png](images/my_first_api.png)

-Until here we just looked at Django stuff.
-Now we will dive into Django Rest Framework(DRF) stuff.
+Until here we just looked at Django concepts.
+Now we will dive into Django Rest Framework(DRF) concepts.

 ## Serializers